 The name “Cascarelli’s” has been in Albion during three centuries — 19th, 20th and 21st.
-This long legacy of service to the community had its humble beginnings with bananas, fruits, vegetables and peanuts from an Italian immigrant who came to Albion to make a living.
+Our family’s long legacy of service to the community had its humble beginnings with bananas, fruits, vegetables and peanuts from an Italian immigrant who came to Albion to make a living.

 Robert Cascarelli operated his fruit store in the far north end store in the Parker – Kessler Block (old Knuth Furniture Store) at 109 N. Superior Street, where his family lived in the back.
 In March 1908, Albion experienced the worst flood in its history, on Saturday, March 7, 1908 the flood waters collapsed Cascarelli’s store and residence.